snd/hinoki/README.md

 takes one or many **CONTAINERS** and one or many **IDS**.

-returns a [bluebird](https://github.com/petkaantonov/bluebird) promise that is resolved with an instance (for one id) or an array of instances (for many ids). the promise is rejected in case of [errors](#errors). side effect the container
+returns a [bluebird](https://github.com/petkaantonov/bluebird) promise that is resolved with an value (for one id) or an array of values (for many ids). the promise is rejected in case of [errors](#errors). side effect the container